yl656/ECE4960/Labs/Lab7.md

 ## B. Mapping

-By spinning the robot and recording the distance readings from the time of flight sensor, I got the mapping below.
-It is plotted in polar coordinates.
+By spinning the robot and recording the distance readings from the time-of-flight sensor, I got the mapping below plotted in polar coordinates.
+To check the reliability of the yaw calculation as well as the data from the TOF sensor, this plot consists of data from three consecutive rotations.

 <center><img src="/ECE4960/assets/images/lab7/mapping.png" width="500"></center>